 • Recipients of CalWorks and/or other welfare assistance programs

 Tax credits are non-transferable and non-refundable.
 Unused credits may be carried forward for 5 years or until the credit is exhausted, whichever occurs first.

-California Research and Development Tax Credit: Provides a non-refundable tax credit of 15% against corporate income or franchise tax liability for qualified in-house research expenses and a 24% credit for basic research payments to outside organizations.
+California Research and Development Tax Credit: This incentives provides a non-refundable tax credit of 15% against corporate income or franchise tax liability for qualified in-house research expenses and a 24% credit for basic research payments to outside organizations.
 An alternative incremental rate may be selected, as well.
 Unused credits can be carried forward until none remain, and may also be assigned to an affiliated corporation.

 Manufacturing and R&D Partial Sales and Use Tax Exemption: All manufacturers and businesses primarily engaged in R&D related to the physical, engineering, and life sciences are eligible for a partial exemption in state sales and use tax (3.9375%).
-The partial exemption only applies to the state sales tax rate – businesses are still subject to local sales tax.
+The partial exemption only applies to the state’s portion of the sales tax rate (7.25%) – businesses are still subject to local sales tax.
 California caps the amount of equipment that a business may exempt from state sales tax to $200 million of equipment per year.